exaspace/rabbit-python-util/README.md

 # RabbitMQ send & receive demo in Python

 Simple Python utilities to send and receive messages to/from RabbitMQ using the `pika` Python library (written in Python 3).
-Docker image available (`docker pull exaspace/rabbit-python-util`).

-Try it!

-    docker run --rm --net host exaspace/rabbit-python-util rabbit-send.py --help

 Sending messages